 - Place two small squares on the large square, right sides together and small squares in opposite corners as shown in the illustration.
 The lines on the reverse sides of the small squares should flow together as illustrated.

-- Make sure all edges of fabrics are aligned.
+- Make sure all edges of the fabrics are aligned.
 Secure the patches with straight pins.

 - Pin the small squares in place.
 Sew two seams, each a scant 1/4 inch away from the marked lines.
 Press the unit to set the seams (press flat, as-is, do not flip fabrics).

-- Cut the unit in half on the original drawn lines (center illustration, right).
+- Cut the unit in half on the originally drawn lines (center illustration, right).

 - Press the triangles in each unit open (bottom illustration).

-- Place the two units created using the instructions in step 2 in front of you.
-Arrange a small square in the corner of each unit, right sides together, and marked lines positioned as shown in the left portion of the illustration (seams sewn in step 2 are illustrated).
+- Place the two units created using the instructions in step two in front of you.
+Arrange a small square in the corner of each unit, right sides together, and marked lines positioned as shown in the left portion of the illustration (seams sewn in step two are illustrated).